apache/parquet-format/Encodings.md

 ### Delta-length byte array: (DELTA_LENGTH_BYTE_ARRAY = 6)

 Supported Types: BYTE_ARRAY

+This encoding is always preferred over PLAIN for byte array columns.

 For this encoding, we will take all the byte array lengths and encode them using delta encoding (DELTA_BINARY_PACKED).
 The byte array data follows all of the length data just